 Battery too cold

-The Kona Electric's 65.4 kWh battery charges fastest between 20C and 35C.
+The Kona Electric's 65.4 kWh battery charges fastest between roughly 20C and 35C.
 In cold weather, the battery management system limits charging power to protect the cells.
 The MY24+ models have a standard heat pump, but the battery still needs time to warm up.
-Use the preconditioning feature through the Bluelink app or set a departure time.
+If your Bluelink app version supports battery preconditioning, use it before arriving at a fast charger.
+Setting a departure time can also help.

 State of charge above 60-70%